-These charming dogs are well known for their silky coats and feathery chests, legs and plumbed tails.
-The are bred in four Cavalier King Charles color combinations.
+Cavalier King Charles Spaniels are known for their silky coats and feathery chests, legs, and plumbed tails.
+But you may wonder what colors Cavalier King Charles Spaniels come in.

 Black & Tan Cavaliers

-Black and Tan Cavaliers have a black body with tan highlights, most notably tan eyebrows, cheeks, inside the ears, chest, legs and beneath the tail.
+The Black and Tan Cavaliers have a black body with tan highlights, most notably tan eyebrows, cheeks, inside the ears, chest, legs, and beneath the tail.

-Tricolors have tan markings over their eyes, on the cheeks and beneath the tail.
+Tricolors have tan markings over their eyes, on the cheeks, and beneath the tail.
 This color combination is the most unusual and often carries the highest price tag.

 A word of caution in choosing your first Cavalier King Charles Spaniel puppy.
 Don’t be fooled into thinking your Cavalier Spaniel puppy’s coat will stay exactly the same as he grows.

-Blenheim puppies may start life with broad areas of white in their coats and develop freckles on their muzzle and chestnut-colored markings on their bodies over time.
+Blenheim Cavalier puppies may start life with broad areas of white in their coats and develop freckles on their muzzle and chestnut-colored markings on their bodies over time.

 But after all, isn’t watching your puppy grow into his adult coat really half the fun?